 For adults, information is available that addresses epilepsy related challenges including Social Security, Americans with Disabilities Act, health insurance and prescription assistance, treatment options, and employment discrimination resources.
 Offerings also include information on PA driving laws and transportation alternatives as well as employer education programs are available.

-The Epilepsy Education & Wellness Fair is held annually and is free of charge and open to the public.
-Additional workshops are offered throughout the year throughout the 18 counties we serve to meet the needs of individuals affected by epilepsy, their families, nurses, teachers, employers, and others.
+The Foundation offers free educational conferences throughout the area titled the Epilepsy Education Exchange that welcome area experts to present the latest information in the field.
+Additional workshops are offered throughout the year to meet the needs of individuals affected by epilepsy, their families, nurses, teachers, employers, and others.
+To stay up to date with these programs sign up for our E-Newsletter.

 Individual and family assistance is available.
 Project School Alert programs are available free of charge to schools, daycare centers and other educational facilities.
 Independent Educational Program (IEP) assistance is also available.